-We were all beginners at one point.
+We are all beginners at one point whenever trying something new.
 And as every beginner knows, the hardest part is starting.
-The second hardest part is actually knowing how to start!
-That’s the tricky part, and we were beginners at one point, too, which is why we want to help you make the best decision when it comes to finding and purchasing the best beginner table saw.
+The second hardest part is knowing how to start!
+That’s the tricky part, and we were once beginners too, which is why we want to help you make the best decision when it comes to finding and purchasing the best beginner table saw.

 1. DEWALT DW745 Table Saw – Best Overall

-Some of the other great features of the DEWALT DW745 are things like the size and weight – only forty-five pounds – which allow for you to carry it to wherever you need to go, and there is on-board storage allowing for even easier access to the components that you need.
+Some of the other great features of the DEWALT DW745 are things like the size and weight —only 45 pounds—which allow for you to carry it to wherever you need to go.
+And there is onboard storage allowing for even easier access to the components that you need.

-All in all, we think that this is the best table saws for beginners.
+All in all, we think that this is the best table saw for beginners.

 2. Bosch 4100-09 Table Saw

 For our runner-up, we have the Bosch 4100-09.
-This is a high-quality table saw that is very much like the DEWALT DW745, in that it handles very well and it’s relatively easy to use, along with the fact that it cuts through just about anything with ease and it feels good when you use it.
+This is a high-quality table saw that is very much like the DEWALT DW745 in that it handles very well and is relatively easy to use, along with the fact that it cuts through just about anything with ease and feels good when you use it.
 That said, there are two reasons why the Bosch 4100-09 is not our number one.

-The first reason is that it isn’t very easy to carry around and to take places.
-If you’re working on a bigger project, you’re going to need to do that, and the Bosch 4100-09 has some difficulty with that due to the size, weight, and general heft of the table saw itself.
-This is, sadly, a fairly big concern for most, and while it is an excellent piece of equipment overall, we can’t give it the top spot due to this lack of portability which affects its ease of use.
-As for the second reason, this is because the motor has a bit of difficulty at times – not that often, but a few times – and we have had no such issues with the DEWALT DW745.
+The first reason is that it isn’t very easy to carry around and take places.
+If you’re working on a bigger project, you’re going to need to do that, and the Bosch 4100-09 has some difficulty with that due to its size, weight, and general heft of the table saw itself.
+This is, sadly, a fairly big concern for most, and while it is an excellent piece of equipment overall, we can’t give it the top spot due to this lack of portability, which affects its ease of use.
+As for the second reason, this is because the motor has a bit of difficulty at times —not that often, but still a few times—and we have had no such issues with the DEWALT DW745.

 3. SKIL 3410-02 Table Saw – Best Value

-Yes, the components are of decent quality and it cuts through just about anything, however, the ultimate flaw with the SKIL 3410-02 is that it isn’t the easiest to handle, which means that it isn’t the easiest to use.
+Yes, the components are of decent quality and it cuts through just about anything.
+However, the ultimate flaw with the SKIL 3410-02 is that it isn’t the easiest to handle, meaning it isn’t the easiest to use.
 In terms of handling the SKIL 3410-02, it works, but not as well as it could or should.
-You get many good features when you purchase this table saw, no one will dispute that, but the simple fact of the matter is that it handles rather clunkily and that means if you want to cut something, it’ll take a little extra time and energy on your part.
+You get many good features when you purchase this table saw, no one will dispute that, but the simple fact of the matter is that it handles rather clunkily—and that means if you want to cut something, it’ll take a little extra time and energy on your part.